Who We Are

 Auriole has been with PART for over 10 years and has a diploma in Business Administration and her certification in Project Management through Centennial College, Scarborough.
 Auriole was employed as an Executive Assistant with PART in 2008, a year after its inception, and has since taken on the role of Event and Program Coordinator for the organization.
 Auriole has had varied experience in the private sector prior to joining PART and has since taken a keen interest in the field of child welfare.

 Kate is a graduate from the University of Toronto where she completed her Master of Social Work Degree.
-She has also earned her BA in Psychology from Wilfrid Laurier University.
+She has also earned a Bachelor of Arts (BA) in Psychology from Wilfrid Laurier University.
 Kate’s experiences include clinical, research, and community engagement roles related to young people’s mental health and well-being.
-Kate is interested in connecting child welfare practitioners to evidence informed practices to improve practitioner relationships with children and their families.
-Her interests also include early childhood mental health, the use of anti-oppressive practices in the workplace, and social innovation.
+Kate is interested in connecting child welfare practitioners with evidence informed practice to improve practitioner relationships with clients and families.
+Her interests also include early childhood mental health, the use of anti-oppressive practices, and social innovation.